Skip to main content

 log_level: info

 That's the whole config.
-The orchestrator resolves som.sku to the right silicon, picks up the carrier preset, and generates the per-slice native config (Zephyr Kconfig fragment, CMake -D flags, or Yocto local.conf) per core declared under cores:.
+The orchestrator resolves som.sku to the right silicon, picks up the board preset, and generates the per-slice native config (Zephyr Kconfig fragment, CMake -D flags, or Yocto local.conf) per core declared under cores:.
 Cores omitted inherit the SoM preset's topology: defaults — see the board.yaml reference for the full schema and the heterogeneous builds walkthrough for dual-OS projects.

 See the board.yaml reference for the full schema.